Here is a quick recap of industry related headlines over the last week:

-We expect a large, incremental influx of used inventory to hit the marketplace starting in September and lasting into early 2021, coming from prolonged lease return delays and downsizing of rental fleets.
+We expect a large, incremental influx of used inventory to hit the marketplace starting in September and last into the beginning of 2021, coming from prolonged lease return delays and downsizing of rental fleets.
 In addition, lenders expect a significant increase in delinquencies and repossessions over the upcoming months as the economy continues to feel the effects of high unemployment.
-With much weaker retail demand, and a projected oversupply of used inventory, we forecast a significant drop in wholesale prices this fall and winter, relative to the heights seen in recent months.
+With much weaker retail demand, and a projected oversupply of used inventory, we forecast a significant drop in wholesale prices this fall, relative to the heights seen in recent months.

 Longer Term View

-- Last week, the Labor Department reported that the US added 884,000 new jobless claims – the same number (after adjustments) as the week prior.
+- Last week, the Labor Department reported that the US added 881,000 new jobless claims.

 - In the early stages of the crisis, the US unemployment rate in April skyrocketed to 14.7%, the highest monthly rate since the Great Depression.